KDE/documentation-develop-kde-org/content/hig/patterns-content/picker.md

 -----------

 -   Use a picker for multiple selection and in case of large lists.
--   Don\'t use it if both selected and unselected items need to be visible at once.
+-   Don't use it if both selected and unselected items need to be visible at once.
 Use a dual list instead.
--   Don\'t use a picker to show data primarily.
+-   Don't use a picker to show data primarily.
 -   If selection state needs to change often, think about using a list with checkboxes or similar instead.